 (1) This clause applies to applications under clause 32 of a kind prescribed by local by-laws for the purposes of this clause.

-(2) Notice of the application must be given by the Commission to any person required by local by-laws to be notified.
+(2) Notice of the application must be given by the Minister to any person required by local by-laws to be notified.

-(3) A person to whom notice has been given may, in accordance with the regulations, make submissions in writing to the Commission in relation to the grant or refusal of the application.
+(3) A person to whom notice has been given may, in accordance with the regulations, make submissions in writing to the Minister in relation to the grant or refusal of the application.

-(4) The Commission must give the applicant a copy of any submissions made and allow the applicant an opportunity to respond in writing to the submissions.
+(4) The Minister must give the applicant a copy of any submissions made and allow the applicant an opportunity to respond in writing to the submissions.

 (5) The response referred to in subclause (4) must be made within the number of days prescribed by the regulations after the relevant material is given to the applicant.

-(6) The Commission may allow a person, who, in submissions made, requested an appearance before the Commission, a reasonable opportunity to appear personally or by representative before and make submissions to —
+(6) The Minister may allow a person, who, in submissions made, requested that the person be heard, a reasonable opportunity to appear personally or by representative before and make submissions to —

-(a) the Commission; or
+(a) a person designated by the Minister for that purpose; or

 (b) a water resources management committee established for the area under Part III Division 3C.

-(7) If a person so appears, the Commission must also allow the applicant a reasonable opportunity, on request, to appear personally or by representative in order to respond to any relevant matter.
+(7) If a person so appears, the Minister must also allow the applicant a reasonable opportunity, on request, to appear personally or by representative in order to respond to any relevant matter.

-(8) The Commission must give to each person who made submissions notice of —
+(8) The Minister must give to each person who made submissions notice of —

-(a) its decision on the application; and
+(a) the Minister’s decision on the application; and

 (b) the date of the decision.